tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

   When initializing the drive the system will ask whether you want to use a master boot record or GPT.
 Not knowing what GPT means (yet), I decided to use a master boot record.
 This is not a recommendation, simply an expression of my own ignorance and the addition of a new item to my list of things to be learned (GPT).
 </div>

-Once the drive reports a status of “Initialized” we can allocate it by right clicking on the volume and selecting “New Simple Volume”.
+Once the drive reports a status of "Initialized" we can allocate it by right clicking on the volume and selecting "New Simple Volume".

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/3_startup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/3_startup.png" alt="Adding the new virtual disk" /></a><br /> Server Management – Adding a Disk
 </div>

 Windows provides a wizard to walk through the drive allocation process.
-For the sake of this article we will select all of the defaults it provides, which should net a brand new 10237MB “E:” drive formatted for NTFS.
+For the sake of this article we will select all of the defaults it provides, which should net a brand new 10237MB "E:" drive formatted for NTFS.
 Once the wizard is complete, the Server Management console will update the drive status and a dialog will appear with Windows asking if it can now format the new drive.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/4_startup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/4_startup.png" alt="Adding the new virtual disk" /></a><br /> Server Management – Adding a Disk